Server-to-Server (S2S) card payments

 RSA/PKCS#1 encryption

-Card data must be encrypted using the RSA algorithm with PKCS#1 v1.5 padding, then encoded in Base64.
+Card data must be encrypted using RSA with PKCS#1 v1.5 padding and then encoded in Base64.

 TypeScript (using JSEncrypt)